 Field experiences are integrated into program coursework to give students the opportunity to gain valuable training and professional connections.
 Candidates will complete more than 200 hours of diversified clinical experiences throughout the program prior to student teaching.

-Our Incumbent Workforce program offers opportunities for job-embedded field experiences; this means that candidates may continue to work in their childcare center for some of the field experience courses.
+Our Teacher Workforce program offers opportunities for job-embedded field experiences; this means that candidates may continue to work in their childcare center for some of the field experience courses.

 - ● Placement for field experiences can be job-embedded if it fits grade levels